atinylittleshell/comment-repl.nvim/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/atinylittleshell/comment-repl.nvim/lint_test.yml?branch=main&style=for-the-badge)
 ![Lua](https://img.shields.io/badge/Made%20with%20Lua-blueviolet.svg?style=for-the-badge&logo=lua)

-Execute code directly from your buffer and print the output as a comment.
+A neovim plugin that allows you to run code in a REPL without ever leaving your buffer.
+Output from the REPL is printed as a comment below the executed code.

+Can be used as an extremely simplified Jupyter Notebook experience.

 ## How does it work

+`:CommentREPLExecute` will run the code cell at your cursor and print the output as a comment.
+That's it!

 ![Screenshot](doc/screenshot.png?raw=true)